-- The students should behave courteously with the members of the staff. - They should maintain silence in the library, classrooms and work quietly in drawing halls, laboratories and workshops. - Students coming late to the classes are not permitted to enter the class rooms. - They should not meddle with the machines, equipment and tools in the laboratories and workshops without the permission of the staff members in charge.
-They will be responsible for the damages and will have to pay for their replacement. - They should not absent themselves from the classes without the prior permission of the Principal. - Students should take all the tests without fail. - Students are forbidden from pasting posters in the institute premises and causing any damage to the property of the institute. - Smoking, consumption of alcoholic beverages and drugs are strictly forbidden. - Students are not to affix any notice or remove any office notice from the notice boards. - Use of Cell Phone is banned in classrooms, laboratories, library and in academic corridor. - Students using vehicles are required to leave them in parking places provided and are forbidden from parking in other places inside the campus causing disturbance to the classes.
+- The students should behave courteously with the members of the staff. - They should maintain silence in the library, classrooms and work quietly in drawing halls, laboratories and workshops. - Students should come to class on time. - They should not meddle with the machines, equipment and tools in the laboratories and workshops without the permission of the staff members in charge.
+They will be responsible for the damages and will have to pay for their replacement. - They should not absent themselves from the classes without the prior permission of the HoD. - Students should take all the tests without fail. - Students are forbidden from pasting posters in the institute premises and causing any damage to the property of the institute. - Smoking, consumption of alcoholic beverages and drugs are strictly forbidden. - Students are not to affix any notice or remove any office notice from the notice boards. - Use of Cell Phone is banned in classrooms, laboratories, library and in academic corridor. - Students using vehicles are required to leave them in parking places provided and are forbidden from parking in other places inside the campus causing inconvenience. - Vehicles with altered silencers, causing disturbances to the classes will be confiscated.